CSA-OCP-GER/unicorn/challenges.scheduling.md

 Kubernetes has some advanced concepts when it comes to resource handling and scheduling of your workloads.
 In this challenge, you will learn about how scheduling works in Kubernetes, how you can influence which nodes will be selected and how pods can be prioritized.

+## Here is what you will learn ##

+- get familiar with the Kubernetes scheduling algorithm
+- learn about node and affinity / anti-affinity
+- apply resource limits to workloads / namespaces
+- stress test your cluster
+- get to know pod priority classes and learn how they can help securing important workloads from being evicted when resources are low

 ## Advanced Scheduling ##

 The Kubernetes Scheduler is one of the master components that AKS manages for you.
 When it comes to a deployment of pods, the scheduler tries to find a node for each pod - one at a time.
 The algorithm works as follows: